A Castle Built on Sand

 The archives welcomes donations of artefacts, documents and photographs relating to all aspects of life in the Bude – Stratton area.

-Admission Charges to the Heritage Centre
+Admission to the Heritage Centre and Galleries is FREE.

 How to get there